Federated Automatic Differentiation: Learned Server Optimization

 As shown in~\cref{tab:random_server_default_client}, allowing automatic tuning of learning rates and momentum parameters from their default values \emph{always} increases the maximum accuracy achieved in this sweep over client learning rates; again, entirely in the absence of tuning the optimizer used to compute the hyperparameter updates.

-Another important aspect of learned algorithms is their capacity to reduce total compute time by requiring fewer random trials.
+Another important aspect of learned algorithms is their ability to reduce total compute time by requiring fewer random trials.
 To estimate the effects of this, we use a bootstrap analysis: For each number of trials $n \leq 50$, we pick $n$ out of the 50 trials with replacement, and compute the maximum test accuracy across the $n$ trials.
-We do this procedure repeatedly produce mean and variance estimates of the maximum test accuracy attained by running $n \leq 50$ trials.
+We do this repeatedly to produce mean and variance estimates of the maximum test accuracy attained by running $n \leq 50$ trials.
 We plot the results for each task in~\cref{fig:server_lr_default_sampled_plots}.
-These results strongly favor the idea that when running the same experimental setup with fewer samples, we can attain computational savings by doing gradient-based adjustment of the server optimizer parameters.
-Generally, one may expect to replicate the max accuracy from the unlearned settings with 10 times fewer trials.
+We see that when running the same experimental setup with fewer samples, we can attain computational savings by doing gradient-based adjustment of the server optimizer parameters.
+Generally, one may expect to replicate the max accuracy from the unlearned settings with one-tenth the trials.

-The trajectories of learned learning rate and momentum parameters additionally yield insight into the dynamics of the training algorithms under consideration.
-In~\cref{fig:server_lr_trajectories}, we plot the trajectories of server learning rate and momentum parameters for Shakespeare and SO NWP trials corresponding to the optimal setting of client learning rate over our random sweep.